vltech55/nextjs-typescript-tailwind-shadcn-postgresql-drizzle-orm-better-auth-template/README.md

-# Next.js Template Documentation
+# Next.js Template With TypeScript, Tailwind CSS, PostgreSQL, Drizzle ORM and Better Auth

 ## Overview
 This Next.js template provides a comprehensive foundation for building efficient, scalable, and modern web applications.
-It integrates powerful technologies such as Next.js, TypeScript, React, and Tailwind CSS to ensure high performance, developer productivity, and ease of maintenance.
+It integrates powerful technologies such as  React, TypeScript, Tailwind CSS, PostgreSQL, Drizzle ORM and Better Auth to ensure high performance, developer productivity, and ease of maintenance.

 ## Table of Contents
 - [Core Technologies](#core-technologies)